Director of the Center for Jury Studies

 National Center for State Courts

-The Munsterman Award is named for G. Thomas Munsterman the founder and former director of NCSC’s Center for Jury Studies and an internationally renowned innovator in jury systems and research.
-Munsterman is 79 and currently resides in Decatur, Georgia.
+The Munsterman Award is named for G. Thomas Munsterman, the founder and former director of NCSC’s Center for Jury Studies and an internationally renowned innovator in jury systems and research.
+Munsterman, 80, resides in Decatur, Ga.

 The National Center for State Courts, headquartered in Williamsburg, Va., is a nonprofit court organization dedicated to improving the administration of justice by providing leadership and service to the state courts.
 Founded in 1971 by the Conference of Chief Justices and Chief Justice of the United States Warren E. Burger, NCSC provides education, training, technology, management, and research services to the nation’s state courts.